schmich/connect-browser-sync/README.md

 ## Notes

 - The `app.use` statement must come before any handlers that you want to integrate with BrowserSync.
 This includes dynamic handlers (e.g. `app.use(app.router);`) and static handlers (e.g. `app.use(express.static(__dirname + '/public'));`)
-- This middleware has no explicit dependency on the `browser-sync` package, which allows you to use a specific version, but it does require BrowserSync v0.5.7 or greater.
+- This plugin has no explicit dependency on the `browser-sync` package, but you should use version 0.5.7 or greater.
-- Injection only happens on responses with a `Content-Type` header of `text/html` and a closing body tag (`</body>`).
+- Injection only happens on responses with a `Content-Type` header of `text/html` and content containing a closing body tag (`</body>`).

 ## Example